-While continuous positive airway pressure (CPAP) has been shown to improve daytime sleepiness in patients with OSA, the level of sleepiness does not always normalize.
-23,24,25,26,27,28 To address this residual daytime sleepiness, pharmacologic treatments may be beneficial in users of CPAP.
-While CNS stimulants, such as dextroamphetamine (Dexedrine®, DextroStat®), have been used for this purpose, the potential for adverse cardiovascular events may be of concern, especially in this overall high-risk patient population.
-Due to its lack of sympathomimetic activity, modafinil (Provigil®) is relatively free of adverse cardiovascular effects and may be preferable to the stimulants for the treatment of excessive daytime sleepiness resulting from OSA.
+While continuous positive airway pressure (CPAP) has been shown to improve daytime sleepiness in patients with obstructive sleep apnea (OSA), the level of sleepiness does not always normalize.
+To address this residual daytime sleepiness, pharmacologic treatments may be beneficial in users of CPAP.
+While CNS stimulants, such as dextroamphetamine (Dexedrine, DextroStat, Liquadd) and methylphenidate (Methylin, Ritalin, Methylin ER, Ritalin SR, Metadate ER, Ritalin LA), have been used for this purpose, the potential for adverse cardiovascular events may be of concern, especially in this overall high-risk patient population.
+Due to its lack of sympathomimetic activity, modafinil (Provigil) is relatively free of adverse cardiovascular effects and may be preferable to the stimulants for the treatment of excessive daytime sleepiness resulting from OSA.